AttackPattern/CSharpAnalytics/README.md

 `AutoMeasurement.Attach(rootFrame);`

-Check out the CSharpAnalytics.Sample.WindowsStore application if still unsure of usage or to see the equivalent AutoAnalytics methods for web site style tracking.
+Check out the CSharpAnalytics.Sample.WindowsStore application if still unsure of usage.

 Going further
 -------------
-AutoAnalytics & AutoMeasurement are a start but you'll certainly want to go further.
+AutoMeasurement is a start but you'll certainly want to go further.

 **For pages that display content from a data source**